Teenagers & Peers

 The diagram opposite gives a simplistic representation of a person’s social identity network by the time adolescence is completed.
 Note that ultimately peers are only a stepping stone to finding a partner who becomes the core to understanding who we are and where we belong in the world.
 Relationships in adolescence is very much the journey from the diagram earlier in the post to this one.
 Teenagers gradually discover other people to rely on, and relate to, in a way that previously was reserved for parents.

-This journey and selection of friends and partner is obviously very important .
+This journey and selection of friends and partners are obviously very important.
 Adults, particularly parents, need to be both aware and sensitive to this process.
 Adults do have the ability to influence and direct these relational decisions, but it is an influence that should be exercised carefully and with an awareness that you are walking on sacred ground.Title Image: Spencer Finnley